Meet Our Board

 Philece Horton

-Mrs. Philece C. Horton (she/her) is the Director for Grant Initiatives at ARCHS, bringing a wealth of experience in community service and education to her role.
+Mrs. Philece C. Horton (she/her) is the Chief Executive Manager of HawkCrest Solutions and Founder/CEO of Horton Quality Insights, bringing a wealth of experience in community service and education to her role.
 With a background that spans from coordinating workforce development programs to teaching Middle School ELA at a St. Louis City charter school, Philece has dedicated her career to fostering positive change within her community.
 She has also served as a Site Director for various after-school programs and as a Program Manager for a nonprofit.
 In her numerous roles within the community, her passion for resolving conflicts and building stronger community ties has been evident.

 Philece’s commitment to enhancing the lives of families and advocating for educational resources is at the heart of her work.
 She is deeply invested in addressing community challenges and finding solutions that uplift those around her.
 Her efforts have not gone unnoticed; she has received multiple awards and was recognized in NAA magazine as one of the next generation of after-school leaders in 2019.
 In 2021, she furthered her leadership skills by joining the Teach for America Aspiring School Leader Fellowship Program.